mfisher5/504_BiodivSB/README.md

 #### Research Questions

 How are oceanographic conditions and herbivore abundance correlated with giant kelp size and abundance?

-How does fish community abundance and diversity vary according to giant kelp size and abundance, and oceanographic conditions?
+How does fish / invertebrate community abundance and diversity vary according to giant kelp size and abundance, and oceanographic conditions?

 #### Variables

+**Habitat**

 Kelp Abundance: Kelp fronds / m, by transect (replicate) and site

 Kelp Size: Diameter of the kelp holdfast, by transect (replicate) and site. *Only measured for large observed Macrocystis individuals with holdfast > 20cm*

+**Vertebrate / Invertebrate Community**

 Fish Species Richness: Number of different fish species present, by transect (replicate) and site.
 Calculated as: Richness = number of species / sqrt(number of individuals)

+Fish Species Abundance: Number of individual fish species present, by transect (replicate) and site.

-Fish Species Abundance: Diversity of fish species present, by transect (replicate) and site.
+Fish Species Diversity: Diversity of fish species present, by transect (replicate) and site.
 Calculated as: Shannon index = ∑ (pl) |ln pl|, Where (pl) is the proportion of the total number of individuals in the population that are in species “l”.

+Fish Taxon Diversity: Diversity of fish taxa (order) present, by transect (replicate) and site.

 Invertebrate Species Richness

 Invertebrate Species Abundance

-Urchin Abundance: individuals / m, by transect (replicate) and site.
+Urchin Abundance: individuals / m^2, by transect (replicate) and site.
 Urchins are herbivores that eat kelp; they have played a large role in the decline of kelp forests.

+**Water Temperature and Quality**

+Seasonal Bottom Temperature: mean of, and variation in, bottom temperature during the summer and winter seasons, by site.
+In Celsius.

-#### Covariates (Biological Community)
+#### Potential Covariates

 Site: Sampling site.
 There are eight coastal sites included in this data set.